nicoidominguez/nicoidominguez.github.io/_pages/resources.md

 ## Lectures

-<p align="justify"> Here I'll put the materials from the lecture I've designed to teach "Introduction to Data Science and Machine Learing with Python" at Universidad de Piura, Peru (<i>forthcoming 2023-II</i>). </p>
+<p align="justify"> Here I'll put the materials from the lecture I am preparing to teach "Introduction to Data Science and Machine Learing with Python" at Universidad de Piura, Peru (<i>forthcoming in 2023</i>). </p>